 New Zealanders who are travelling or living overseas should always have a comprehensive travel insurance policy in place.
 Check with your travel insurance provider to make sure that your travel insurance policy will not be affected by Brexit.

-It is possible that some arrangements for EU travel will change after Brexit.
-This is particularly relevant if you are a New Zealander who lives in the UK.
-Before you travel, check if there have been any changes to (for example) your right to medical care in Europe, driver licence requirements within Europe and whether your licence will be sufficient, and your mobile phone bill and roaming charges in Europe.
+Before you travel, check if there have been any changes to, for example, your right to medical care in Europe, driver licence requirements within Europe and whether your licence will be sufficient.
+It would also be worth checking your mobile phone arrangements and roaming charges in Europe.

 Living and working in the UK

-The UK’s exit from the EU should not affect the visa arrangements New Zealand has with the UK.
-The Youth Mobility Scheme visa will still be available to New Zealand citizens.
+The UK’s exit from the EU and its rules and regulations does not affect the visa arrangements New Zealand has with the UK.
+The UK’s Youth Mobility Scheme visa remains available to New Zealand citizens.

 Advice relating to the EU